 Becoming more self-reliant means growing as much of my own food as possible.
 After researching the best ways to grow more food in the tropical climate here in Florida, I started researching permaculture techniques and came across the idea of an edible food forest.
 The idea of using what naturally is available mixed with methods of rejuvenating the dry arid soil we currently had, seemed the best option.
 So started my journey to developing an edible food forest on our own homestead.

 In this post, I will share with you the journey that we started on towards developing an edible food forest on our own homestead.
 I will share what we have learned so far, and show you how to get started on your own edible food forest.
-Remember that our climate and weather will probably be different than your so you will have to adapt your plants and other aspects to your climate, soil, and preferences.
+Remember that our climate and weather will probably be different than yours so you will have to adapt your plants and other aspects to your climate, soil, and preferences.

 How to Establish a Fantastic Edible Food Forest Easily